-Podcasting is as popular as ever; more than 90 million Americans listen to podcasts each month.
+Podcasting is as popular as ever; more than 90 million Americans listen to podcasts monthly.
 They are supported by many individuals and companies around the world.
 The good news is that since the format is relatively new, you can take advantage of that, creating value for underserved communities in your industry or niche.

 What is Podcasting?

-What is podcasting used for?
+What is Podcasting used for?

 You’ll find that many hosts are passionate about their subject.
 Passion is a core element of many pursuits.
-You benefit as a user since a podcast will be usually well-researched and developed by its creator.
+You benefit as a user since a podcast is usually well-researched and developed by its creator.
 Podcasts are used as an alternative to video.
 They’re also a fantastic way of driving traffic to an offer.

 Podcasts are easy to create.
-Although you’ll find technically minded creators with professional setups, you’ll also find that almost everyone with a microphone can host a successful podcast.
+Although you’ll find technically-minded creators with professional setups, you’ll also find that almost everyone with a microphone can host a successful podcast.